Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Parameter Optimization Algorithm

 \subsection{Optimization Formulation and Solution Method}

-To solve Model~\ref{model:O-DCOPF_matrixformat}, we employ the gradient-based TNC optimization method that uses the calculated parameter sensitivities~\cite{nash2000survey, nocedal2006numerical}.
+To solve the bilevel problem in Model~\ref{model:O-DCOPF_matrixformat}, we employ the gradient-based TNC optimization method that uses the calculated parameter sensitivities~\cite{nash2000survey, nocedal2006numerical}.
+It is important to clarify that TNC is used to solve the non-convex upper-level problem~\eqref{eq:optimization problem} of finding the optimal parameters $(\mathbf{b}, \boldsymbol{\gamma}, \boldsymbol{\rho})$.
+The lower-level DC-OPF problem for each scenario is solved using the Gurobi optimizer, which is invoked through the \texttt{cvxpylayers} library.
 TNC combines the advantages of Newton's method for fast convergence with the conjugate gradient approach to efficiently handle large-scale problems without the need for explicit Hessian computations.
-Compared to alternatives such as Broyden-Fletcher-Goldfarb-Shanno (BFGS) and limited-memory BFGS~\cite{nocedal2006numerical}, the TNC method demonstrates superior performance in speed and reliability for our purposes.
+When numerically compared to other common gradient-based optimizers, including Broyden-Fletcher-Goldfarb-Shanno (BFGS) and limited-memory BFGS~\cite{nocedal2006numerical}, we found that TNC consistently demonstrated superior convergence speed and reliability for our specific problem structure, also shown in~\cite{taheri2023optimizing}.

-As shown in Algorithm \ref{alg:truncated_newton_with_preconditioning}, the TNC method iteratively updates the solution vector by approximating the Newton direction using truncated conjugate gradients with preconditioning.
-The process begins with an initial guess for the solution vector, followed by the preparation of an initial diagonal approximation to the Hessian matrix.
-At each iteration, the gradient of the objective function is computed, and the conjugate gradient method is applied to approximate the Newton direction while ensuring that the preconditioner improves numerical stability and accelerates convergence.
+As shown in Algorithm~\ref{alg:truncated_newton_with_preconditioning}, TNC iteratively updates the solution vector by approximating the Newton direction using truncated conjugate gradients with preconditioning.
+This begins with an initial guess for the solution vector, followed by preparing an initial diagonal approximation to the Hessian matrix.
+Each iteration computes the gradient of the loss function and applies the conjugate gradient method to approximate the Newton direction while ensuring that the preconditioner improves numerical stability and accelerates convergence.
 The stopping criterion for the inner conjugate gradient loop is based on the reduction of the gradient's magnitude.
 The optimal step length along the search direction is then determined using a line search that satisfies the Wolfe conditions, ensuring sufficient decrease in the objective function.
 The solution vector is updated accordingly, and the process repeats until the outer convergence criteria are satisfied.

 Note that we use a standard implementation of the TNC algorithm to solve the bilevel optimization problem in Model~\ref{model:O-DCOPF_matrixformat}.
 Other optimization methods could be used without conceptual changes.
 The novelty of this work lies in the formulation and overall solution approach for the bilevel problem, rather than the application of TNC itself.
 For a more detailed discussion on the standard TNC method, refer to~\cite{nash2000survey}.